stlab/libraries/README.md

 If the last copy of a future destructs, the associated task and any held futures for the task arguments are released and the associated packaged_task will become a no-op if called.

+There are no wait() or get() function.
+Instead there is a get_try() which returns an optional<T> (or if T is void, the result is a bool with true indicating the associated task has executed.

+If the associated task through an exception, get_try() with rethrow the exception.

+[ TODO - for notification of errors the plan is to add a recover() clause to futures which is passed the exception and may return a value T or rethrow. recover() will be executed prior to continuations. ]

+when_all() takes an n'ary function and n futures as arguments.

 ```c++
 template<typename R, typename ...Args >
 class packaged_task<R (Args...)> {